Call Azure Function From SPFX Webpart

 </PropertyGroup>

 You can test it locally.
-Press F5 and then copy and paste the function URL with title value as a query string parameter like below
+Press F5 and then copy and paste the function URL with title value as a query string parameter, like below

 http://localhost:7071/api/NewFunction?title=testlist

-You can see the list deleted sucessfully
+You can see the list was deleted successfully

 Delete SharePoint Online List From Azure Function

-Now right click on the solution and click on the Publish button
+Now, right-click on the solution and click on the Publish button

-Select the existing option from the next window and then choose the Azure Function App that we have created above and click on the Ok button.
+Select the existing option from the next window, and then choose the Azure Function App that we have created above, and click on the OK button.

 How to Delete SharePoint Online List From Azure Function App visual studio

-Now click on the Publish button to Publish the Azure Function to Azure
+Now, click on the Publish button to publish the Azure Function to Azure

 How to Delete SharePoint Online List From Azure Function visual studio 2019